navilg/media-stack/README.md

 - Add application, Settings --> Apps --> Add application --> Choose Sonarr or Radarr or any apps to link --> Prowlarr server (http://localhost:9696) --> Radarr server (http://localhost:7878) --> API Key --> Test and Save
 - This will add indexers in respective apps automatically.

+**Note: If VPN is enabled, then Prowlarr will not be able to reach radarr and sonarr with localhost or container service name.
+In that case use static IP for sonarr and radarr and use them in app configuration.**

 ## Configure Nginx

 - Get inside Nginx container